FREE BLACKWORK COURSE · LESSON 2

 Work each vein moving away from the central vein, then back again.
 Finally, bring the thread back down to the blue dot and fill in the gaps off the main diagonal leaf vein.

-Turn your chart one quarter turn and to work the next corner of your free blackwork pattern.
+Turn your chart one quarter turn and work the next corner of your free blackwork pattern.

 I hope you have enjoyed stitching Harvest Time.